-If we’ve towed your vehicle to our shop by order of the Connecticut State Police (CSP) or the Naugatuck Police Department (NPD), there are a few things you’ll need to bring with you when you pick up your vehicle so that we can release it to you.
+If we’ve towed your vehicle to our shop by order of the Ogden City Police (OPD) or the Weber County Sherrif’s Department, there are a few things you’ll need to bring with you when you pick up your vehicle so that we can release it to you.
 Until you’re able to pick up your car, we’ll be keeping your vehicle safe and sound at the shop with our trustworthy team of professionals.

 In order for us to release the vehicle to you, the registered owner will need to present several documents to our team.
 When you come to pick up your vehicle, be sure to bring with you: